KunalGeed/recipes-etl/README.md

     - Please note that if you already have an existing `test_output.csv` file in the folder, then it is possible of it raising a permission denied error.
 Please rename the csv and run the code to generate a new one.

 3. **Output:**
     - The script will create a CSV file, `test_output.csv`, containing the filtered and processed recipes.
-The version generated on my local machine is in `output_file.csv.
+The version generated on my local machine is in `local_output.csv.`
 `
 4. **Requirements:**
     - Ensure that the required Python packages are installed using the `pip install -r requirements.txt` command.